dutkulang/ALX-21-days-coding-challenge/README.md

 80 hours a week is real not a joke,

-datelines police and enforce it.
+datelines willl police and enforce it.

 semi-colons are the root cause of all evil